 - Civil court judgments

 Debts that cannot be discharged in bankruptcy:

 - Penalties from causing injury or death in drunk driving cases

 - Criminal penalties and fines

-Discuss your concerns and questions with an experienced bankruptcy lawyer from our law firm for more information about your specific debts.
+Discuss your concerns and questions with our law firm's experienced Santa Maria bankruptcy lawyer for more information about your specific debts.